 Tenure of Public Provident Fund

 Extension of PPF Account – However, on the expiry of 15 years, the Account holder can also apply for extension of duration for a further time period of 5 years.
-In case an account holder opts for extension of PPF Account, he shall also be eligible for Partial Withdrawal by applying in ‘Form H’, subject to the condition that the total of the withdrawals during the extended 5 years shall not exceed 60% of the balance in his account at the time of extension.
+In case an account holder opts for extension, he shall also be eligible for Partial Withdrawal by applying in ‘Form H’, subject to the condition that the total of the withdrawals during the extended 5 years shall not exceed 60% of the balance in his account at the time of extension.

-Pre-Mature Withdrawal from Public Provident Fund - There is a lock-in period of 5 years in a PPF Account and an Account Holder can withdraw money only at the end of the 5th year.
-The maximum amount that can be withdrawn is 50% of the amount that stood in his account (whichever is lower amongst the following two): -
+Pre-Mature Withdrawal from Public Provident Fund - There is a lock-in period of 5 years and an Account Holder can withdraw money only at the end of the 5th year.
+The maximum amount that can be withdrawn is 50% of the amount that stood in his account (whichever is lower among the following two): -

 - At the end of 4th year or